Home | News | Books | Speeches | Places | Resources | Education | Timelines | Index | Search

 Colonel William Jones State Historic SiteBoone Street

 If you're planning to see the Lincoln Boyhood Home in southern Indiana, also consider stopping by this restored house in nearby Gentryville.
-Lincoln slept here the night he gave a campaign speech for Henry Clay, the Whig presidential candidate in 1844.
+Lincoln slept here the night he gave a campaign speech for Henry Clay, the Whig Party presidential candidate in 1844.
 Lincoln lived in Illinois at the time and included his old neighborhood in the campaign tour.

-William Jones, owner of the house, served as a Whig representative in the Indiana legislature from 1838 to 1841.
-He has been credited with steering Lincoln toward the Whig Party.
+William Jones, owner of the house, served as a Whig party representative in the Indiana legislature from 1838 to 1841.
+He has been credited with steering Lincoln toward Whig politics.
 In the 1820s, Lincoln had worked odd jobs for Jones and clerked in his store.
 Jones reportedly said then, "Lincoln would make a great man one of these days."
 He also recalled that Lincoln read all his books, including one on American history.

 In early 1861, before Lincoln traveled to Washington for his first inauguration, Jones visited him in Springfield, Illinois.
 A local paper reported, "Mr. Lincoln was called upon to-day by an old man from Indiana named Jones for whom thirty years ago he worked as a common farm-hand at a dollar a day."
 Once the Civil War broke out, Jones joined the Union Army, despite being in his sixties.
 He was a lieutenant colonel of the 53rd Regiment of Indiana Volunteers when he was killed at the battle of Atlanta in 1864.